 METTLER TOLEDO offers certified standard solutions with a conductivity of 10 μS/cm and lower.
 These standards are only intended for checking the reading of low conductivity measurements because they are easily affected by any mishandling.

 10 μS/cm conductivity standard is highly vulnerable and is directly affected by contamination or influence of CO2 when in contact with air.
-Due to this high likelihood of a quick value change, it is intended only for verification of a measurement and not calibration.
+Due to this high likelihood of a quick value change, it is intended only for measurement verification and not calibration.

-We always recommend to calibrate with a 84 μS/cm conductivity standard and do check with the 10 μS/cm standard, even when measuring in very low conducting media such as pure water.
+We always recommend calibrating with a 84 μS/cm conductivity standard and checking with the 10 μS/cm standard, even when measuring in very low conducting media such as pure water.

-Measurements of samples with conductivity values lower than 10 μS/cm need a special equipment and procedure.
-First of all a two-pole cell, featuring a low cell constant (0.01– 0.1 cm-1), is needed.
+Measurements of samples with conductivity values lower than 10 μS/cm need special equipment and procedures.
+First, a two-pole cell featuring a low cell constant (0.01– 0.1 cm-1) is needed.
 InLab® Trace and InLab 741//742 are specially designed for these requirements.